netxrunna/project1/README.md

 # QAProjectJenkins

+Objective:

+Use Jenkins and Nexus to automate a CI pipline for the backup app built in project 1.
+It should be able to push new changes to the repository when changes are made to the source code.

+Risk Assessment:

+1. Source code not working would lead to the application not working correctly.

+2. Making sure the Jenkins container runs without any errors or the purpose of a CI/CD Pipeline would not work.

+3. Nexus Container not running would cause the project to not have a central repo connecting all parts of it.

+4. If docker stops working I won't be able to build and deploy the image into a container.

+5. Pushing sensitive information to my git repository as this could be a security risk as anybody could access the database.

 PLANNING STAGE:

 During the planning stage I created a Trello page which created an environment for me where I could track my work.
 I set up the board highlighting all the steps I would need to take to start the project and to understand the definition of the project being completed.
 This started with getting a repo set up and having my SQL database fully set up before going into building an image.
 Once I created this I made sure to mark it on my Trello board and move onto the next step.
 Following from this I made sure to understand how nexus, docker & jenkins works and which application to start of with.
 Once I built the docker image and started the container I made sure that the application works by testing the localhost:5000/log to see if this output the page I've set in my @app.rout('/log') within my app.py file.